 1 Child Life Certification Manual

-2 Child Life Council web site
+2 Association of Child Life Professionals web site